-Orston is a village, township, and a parish bounded on the west by the Smite River (or Rivulet).
-The village stands 5 miles northeast of Bingham, 9 miles southwest of Newark-on-Trent and 116 miles north of London.
+Orston is a village, township, and a parish bounded on the west by the Smite River (or Rivulet) and on the east by Leicestershire.
+The village stands 115 miles north of London, 5 miles north-east of Bingham, and 9 miles south-west of Newark-on-Trent.
 The parish covers about 1,940 acres.

 If you are planning a visit:

 Start your visit in Newark on Trent, take the A46 south-east out of town and turn east (left) onto the A52.
 At Elton, turn north (left) and drive one mile to Orston.